gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

  * Another way is to use 3rd-party Mesh Processing Software like [Meshlab](https://www.meshlab.net/).
 Such softwares take the mesh file as an input and provide the inertial parameters as an output which can then be copied and pasted into the URDF/SDF file.
 This is also the method that was suggested in official [Classic Gazebo docs](https://classic.gazebosim.org/tutorials?cat=build_robot&tut=inertia).

 Both of these ways create a dependency on external software and might be complicated for beginners.
-Native support for this feature directly into libsdformat would facilitate the effortless generation of accurate simulations.
+In case the user doesn't provide any inertial values, a default Mass Matrix is used with `mass = 1.0` and `Diagonal Elements = (1, 1, 1)` which might not be best suited for all kinds of models.
+Native support for automatic inertia calculations directly into `libsdformat` would work as a better alternative to using the default values and facilitate the effortless generation of accurate simulations.

 ## User Perspective